TaDaa/vimade/README.md

 ![](http://tadaa.github.io/images/vimade_normalnck.gif)

 ##### Features
-- [X] Fade inactive buffers
+- [X] Fade & highlight buffers and windows
+- [X] Switch between Window and Buffer highlighting
+- [X] Link windows so that they unfade/unhighlight together.  (e.g. diffs!)
-- [X] Fade/Unfade diffs together
+- [X] Blocklist
-- [X] Apply custom tints (not necessarily your background color to text)
+- [X] Custom tints
+- [X] Prebuilt recipes
+- [X] Fully customizable (see styles and recipes for examples of what you can do)
+- [X] Animations (in, out, all directions, and extensive easing options)
-- [X] Automatically adjust to configuration changes (e.g. colorscheme, syntax, and vimade variables)
+- [X] Auto adjust to state and configuration changes
 - [X] Automatically adjust to fadelevel changes
-- [X] React to window resize + scroll changes
-- [X] Vim8+
-- [X] Neovim - plays well with NormalNC and treesitter
+- [X] 256color and termguicolor support!
+- [X] Performance.
+Lua-mode is sub-millisecond per frame.
+Updated python logic is 2-10x faster than the previous iteration.
-- [X] Python3
+- [X] Many commands (VimEnable, VimDisable, VimToggle)
-- [X] Python2
+- [X] Supports Lua-only for Neovim 0.8.0+
-- [X] GUI Neovim + GUI Vim
+- [X] Supports Vim8+, Neovim 0+???? (requires python2.7 or newer)
-- [X] 256 color terminals
-- [X] Toggle vimade on/off (VimadeEnable, VimadeDisable, VimadeToggle)
-- [X] Wrapped Text (only selects and processes the parts of the text that need highlighting)
-- [X] Folded Text (detects folded rows and fades above/below -- see VimadeOverrideFolded for highlight recommendations on hi Folded)
-- [X] :ownsyntax support
+- [X] (Vim+Older Neovim) Tons of logic to support wrapped text, folded text, ownsyntax, signs, etc.
-- [X] Sign column support
+- [X] `VimadeOverrideAll` and other override commands to help make built-in highlights look better while Vimade is enabled.
 - [X] Vim Documentation/Help
-- [X] Helpers to fade Vim global highlights (e.g VertSplit, Folded, NonText, etc -- will alleviate issues with high contrast in some colorschemes)

 ###### Whats coming?
-- [ ] Configurable option to switch between Windows and Buffers
-- [ ] Configurable FadeLevel per Window
-- [ ] Configurable Tint per Window
-- [ ] Conditional interface to determine which windows/buffers get faded/unfaded.
-- [ ] Lua only renderer for Neovim (no python dependency required!).
-- [ ] Performance Improvements
-- [ ] Improve terminal color rounding for grays
-- [ ] Animations
-- [ ] Limelight but with syntax highlighting!
+- [ ] Some good stuff
 - [ ] Code cleanup
 - [ ] Tests

 ##### What/Why?
-- Vimade fades inactive/unfocused buffer text and removes the fade from focused buffers.
-- Vimade diffs and multiple windows linked to the same buffer are treated as a group that highlights/unhighlights together.
-- Vimade reacts to scrolling, tab changes, colorscheme changes, diff, and much more!
+This plugin was created to help keep your attention focused on the active buffer especially in scenarios where you might have many windows open at the same time.
+Previously Vimade accomplished this by fading just thet inactive buffers.
+Vimade has now transitioned into a plugin that is pretty much fully customizable and you can highlight any window/buffer however you see fit.
+The old "just fade/dim" functionality is a small subset of the new features!

 ##### Install
 *Add `TaDaa/vimade` to your vimrc -- you can use any plugin manager e.g:*